 IOM – International Organisation for Migration – is committed to the principle that humane and orderly migration benefits migrants and society.
 IOM donated shelter materials (Corrugated Iron Sheets) during the early relief operations, which were delivered and distributed by PHASE Nepal in Kashigaun, Gorkha

 The Himalayan Development Foundation Australia is an Australia-based charitable incorporated association.
 HDFA’s members and supporters are connected to the people of the Himalayas through shared experiences of trekking, rafting, travel and mountaineering expeditions with Nepalese people.
-They want to “give something back” to Himalayan communities in need, where their own governments are struggling to make a difference.
-HDFA funded the rebuilding of few class rooms of Setidevi Secondary School which was damaged by the earthquake in Thumpakhar, Sidhupalchok”.
-In Janurary 2017, PHASE Nepal has started an integrated project called Upper Indrawati Development Project in Baruwa and Bhotang , Sindhupalchok with the funding from HDFA aiming to empower these communities with better health, education and livelihood opportunities.
+They are “giving something back” to Himalayan communities in need, where their own governments are struggling to make a difference.
+HDFA had funded the rebuilding of few class rooms of Setidevi Secondary School which was damaged by the earthquake in Thumpakhar, Sidhupalchok” in 2016.
+And from Janurary 2017, PHASE Nepal has started an integrated project called Upper Indrawati Development Project in Baruwa and Bhotang , Sindhupalchok with the funding from HDFA aiming to empower these communities with better health, education and livelihood opportunities.

 Following the devastating events in Nepal on Saturday 25th April, the Nepal Earthquake Recovery Appeal 2015 (NERA) fund has been set up by Alison Marston to accept donations which have now been used to rebuild health facilities in Sindhupalhok.